Decoupling perturbations from background in $f(Q)$ gravity: the square-root correction and the impact on the $\sigma_8$ tension: gravity and cosmology

 Variation of the action~\eqref{eq:action} yields the modified Friedmann equations

 with $\rho_m$ and $p_m$ the energy density and pressure of the matter sector, assumed to correspond to an ideal fluid.

 Let us now consider the form

 As one can see by inserting (\ref{formweuse}) into the Friedmann equations, the square-root term cancels identically in both of them.
+We show this explicitly in Appendix \ref{appA}.
 Thus, the background evolution, namely the cosmological expansion history, depends solely on $F(Q)$, while $M$ affects only perturbations.
-This feature is non-generic among modified gravity theories and is central to our study.
+This feature, which only holds on isotropic and homogeneous backgrounds, is non-generic among modified gravity theories and is central to our study.
 Finally, we mention that imposing $F(Q)=Q+2\Lambda$ yields a $\Lambda$CDM background.